 The maximum exposure to credit risk at the reporting date is the fair value of each class of receivables.
 No receivables are pledged by the Branch as collateral for liabilities or contingent liabilities.
-Information on the ageing and credit rating of these balances is included in note 3.3.

 Receivables are initially recognised at fair value and are subsequently measured at amortised cost less an allowance for expected credit losses (ECL).
 Any increase or decrease in the loss allowance is recognised in profit or loss within operating expenses.